-Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system.
+Grant Application Process: The Chesapeake Bay Trust’s grant applications are all submitted through an online system, using the “Start a New Application” button below.
 If you have questions regarding the application process, please contact this program’s grant manager, Bre’Anna Brooks at 410-974-2941 ext.
 112.

-Mentorship Program: If you would like assistance with your Community Engagement Mini Grant Proposal, the Trust is offering a Mentorship Program.
-To learn about the program, click here.
-To view the 2017-2018 potential Mentor list, click here.
+Mentorship Opportunity: If you are in need of assistance in applying to the Community Engagement Mini Grant Program, the Trust is offering a Mentorship Opportunity.
+To learn about the opportunity, click here.
+To view the list of willing Mentors, click here.

-If you are interested in serving as a Mentor, please contact the program’s grant manager, Bre’Anna, before engaging in the program.
+If you are interested in serving as a Mentor and are not already listed as a Mentor, please contact the grant program’s manager.

 Open Saved Application